valyala/fastrpc/README.md

 It just sends batched rpc requests and responses over a single compressed connection.
 This solves the following issues:

-- High network bandwidth usage
+- High network bandwidth usage.
-- High network packets rate
+- High network packets rate.
-- A lot of open TCP connections
+- A lot of open TCP connections.

 # Benchmark results